tjamescouch/org/docs/USAGE.md

 ## Multi-Agent Workflows

-Run several named agents (e.g., `"alice:lmstudio,bob:lmstudio"`).
+Run several named agents (e.g., `"alice:lmstudio,bob^lmstudio"`).
 Agents can hand off tasks and you can interject at any time with **`i`** to steer the plan, while the same review-before-apply loop protects your repo.

 ### Interaction Protocol & Routing Rules